 A member participating in a freemode event such as Business Battle should not be interfered with.
 Be courteous, and wait for the next freemode event, OR just avoid them… Business battle does not announce who did all the work to unlock goods, so other members may not be aware.
 Please do not create drama over a crate worth $15,000

 .
 We are here to HELP each other, not compete with each other.

 Use of proxy mines in our lobbies is not permitted.
 Any accidentally dropped mines can be fixed immediately by putting 5 sticky bombs anywhere and then blowing them all up – that erases the mines.
 Some gunrunning vehicles drop mines when you honk, so be sure to not honk during gunrunning deliveries.
 Mines can blow up someone’s cargo hours later in our lobby and you will be held responsible.

 Public Streaming a PCEO lobby (like with mixer, twitch, youtube, etc) needs to be cleared and discussed first with the PCEO Admin team.
 The safety and interests of the crew come first.
 A public stream could bring the wrong kind of attention to our lobbies which are intended to be a closed and safe place for business.
 For this reason you’ll need to get approval first, and if so, will be given some guidelines.

 - If you accidentally wrong another member, apologize to them and show them you’re friendly.
 It avoids all kinds of conflict and drama.
 A quick “hey man, my bad” goes a long way.

 - If someone accidentally kills you, understand that accidents sometimes happen.
 To everyone, even you.
 Accept the apology and move on with your business.

-- If an admin, defender, or community representative asks you questions about an incident, respond to them and let them know what happened.
+- If an admin, defender, or community representative contacts you about crew rules, or asks you questions about an incident, respond to them and let them know what happened.
 They’re not trying to police you, just making sure that everything is alright and there’s no issues.